pinkpong111/governance-rules-theory/README.md

 | **Vectorization** | The process by which noise becomes a vector through log accumulation exceeding λlog |

 This means the system does not pre-sort inputs into signal and noise.
 It treats all new inputs as noise first, and **promotes them to vector status only after sufficient evidence accumulates**.

+**Connection to VST noise decoherence:** VST Section 1.7 establishes that the deepest stability law is not eliminating noise but keeping noise uncorrelated.
+The vectorization process in GRT is the rule-governance mechanism that maintains this property: by requiring λlog accumulation before promotion, GRT ensures that noise inputs are held in an uncorrelated state long enough to prevent premature pattern formation that could synchronize with other noise inputs and trigger decoherence.

 ### The Degraded Map